-The United Nations’ top human rights official said on Monday she was “appalled” at conditions forced on adults and children held in detention after crossing into the United States from its southern border with Mexico.
+GENEVA (AN) — The United Nations' top human rights official said on Monday that she was "appalled" at conditions forced on adults and children held in detention after crossing into the United States from its southern border with Mexico.

-Michelle Bachelet, who has headed the Office of the U.N.
+Michelle Bachelet, a former president of Chile who has headed the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR, since last September, emphasized that children should never be held in immigration detention or separated from their families.

 "Detaining a child even for short periods under good conditions can have a serious impact on their health and development — consider the damage being done every day by allowing this alarming situation to continue,” she said in a statement as the 47-nation U.N.
 Human Rights Council met in Geneva.